CODARcode/PerformanceAnalysis/README.md

 # Performance Data Analysis

-This library provides a Python API to process [TAU](http://tau.uoregon.edu) performance profile and traces.
-Its modules support the following functionalities:
+This library is part of the [Chimbuko](https://github.com/CODARcode/Chimbuko) software framework and provides the Python API to process [TAU](http://tau.uoregon.edu) performance traces produced by multiple workflow components, processes, and threads.
+Its purpose is to detect events in the trace data that reveal useful information to developers of High Performance Computing applications.
+The library is composed of the following modules:

-  - Parser: processes a given TAU trace (both streaming and batch through Adios).
+  - Parser: parses a given TAU trace (both streaming and batch through Adios).
-  - Event: keeps track of event information such as function call stack and function execution times.
+  - Event: keeps track of event information such as function call stacks and function execution times for various programs, processes and threads.
-  - Outlier: detects outliers in performance of functions.
+  - Outlier: detects outliers in the trace data.
-  - Visualizer: provides an interface to Chimbuko's visualization [software](https://github.com/CODARcode/ChimbukoVisualization) (both online and offline through requests API).
+  - Visualizer: provides an interface to Chimbuko's visualization [software](https://github.com/CODARcode/ChimbukoVisualization) (both online and offline through Python's `requests` API).

 # Requirement

 Our codebase requires Python 3.5 or higher and `python` and `pip` to be linked to Python 3.5 or higher.
-All additional requirements can be found in the requirements.txt file.
+All additional requirements can be found in the `requirements.txt` file.

 # Installation